poolifier/poolifier/README.md

 pool.emitter.on(PoolEvents.busy, () => console.info('Pool is busy'))

 // the execute method signature is the same for both implementations,
-// so you can easy switch from one to another pool
+// so you can easily switch from one to another pool
   .execute()
   .then((res) => {